yudizgordhan/admin-order-sound-notification/README.md

-# OrderNotification Extension for Magento 2
+# Admin OrderNotification Extension for Magento 2
 The Magento 2 OrderNotification module enables the Admin to receive notifications through sound whenever a new order is placed.

 ## Installation